akhshyganesh/HapiTS-MongoStarter/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ```
 Feel free to modify this content to better suit your specific needs and project details.
+Please do not forget to include this project license
 ```